ubuntu/ubuntu-project-docs/docs/reference/exception-OpenStackUpdates.rst

 -

-   -  SRUs must have an accompanying bug with well-documented sections for [Impact], [Test Case], and [Regression Potential].
-These sections must contain details as described in the `Ubuntu Stable Release Updates procedure <https://wiki.ubuntu.com/StableReleaseUpdates#Procedure>`__.
+   -  An SRU must have an accompanying bug, and that uses a prescribed format (see the `template below <#sru-template>`__).
+It must contain details as described in the `Ubuntu Stable Release Updates procedure <https://wiki.ubuntu.com/StableReleaseUpdates#Procedure>`__.
    -  Bugs must be fixed in the following order, when possible: